PentheusLennuye/design_patterns/abstract_factory/README.md

-# The FACTORY METHOD pattern
+# The ABSTRACT FACTORY pattern

-The FACTORY METHOD pattern defines an interface for creating an object, but lets subclasses decide with class to instantiate.
-FACTORY METHOD lets a class defer instantiation to subclasses.
+The ABSTRACT FACTORY pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.